How It Works

 MYTH: You'll spend all day staring at a computer.

 FACT: While attendance, planning, and assessment are all recorded online, many of the online lessons include offline work.
 Students in grades K–2 spend about 30–40 percent of their time on the computer, while students in grades 3–5 spend about 50–60 percent of their time online.
 Screen time increases in middle school and high school.
-The rest of the Stride K12 curriculum relies on printed and/or hands-on materials, including beautifully crafted textbooks, paint, rocks, and microscopes.
+The rest of the K12 curriculum relies on printed and/or hands-on materials, including beautifully crafted textbooks, paint, rocks, and microscopes.

 MYTH: Attending the Utah Virtual Academy is a part-time job.